 Gili Trawangan is where you see more backpackers relaxing on the beach than on any other island in the region.
 The popular party scene usually takes place around Billy's Bar at night time while listening to live music or watching hypnotic fire shows.

-Trekking to Gunung Kemiri for great views overlooking the surrounding rice terraces, visiting ethnic villages such as Tolikara Village, Sabukan Village and Seko Papi Village to get an insight into how daily life is like there.
-The natives are mostly native to Papua and they speak Bahasa Indonesia in addition to one of the Papuan languages.
+Trekking to Gunung Kemiri for great views overlooking the surrounding rice terraces, visiting ethnic villages such as Tolikara Village, Sabukan Village and Seko Papi Village to get an insight into what daily life is like there.
+The natives are mostly native to Papua, and they speak Bahasa Indonesia in addition to one of the Papuan languages.

 Sumba is a really nice place to explore.
 There are three main spots – one is the Hindu temples near Waingapu- they're just beautiful and so interesting and mysterious!
 The second spot is around Wanokaka, which has some waterfalls and waterfall pools that make for great swimming.
 And the third spot would be Pura Lalemuta Temple on Bima Island.

 Also, there's an interesting waterfall called Papandayan on the way to Puncak Jaya (the highest mountain on the island).
 You can find sulfuric pools near the town of Sulameindro.

 If you like climbing mountains, then Mount Empung offers good terrain with some breathtaking viewpoints; it's just a day's hike away from the popular tourist destination of Kumai Village.
 You can spend 10 days in this charming part of Indonesia, which is more than enough to see its beauty.

 Nusa Penida is a famous island in Indonesia, just 25 kilometres from Bali.
 It is a tiny island compared to Bali, but it offers scenic landscapes and beaches.